voxel-wiki/voxel-wiki.github.io/content/wiki/noise/index.md

 Due to patent shenanigans, simplex noise was not possible to freely implement for quite some time, leading to the creation of **open simplex noise**.
 Thankfully, the patent has run out, so go forth and code!

+### Cellular Noise

+<small>[The book of shaders](https://thebookofshaders.com/12/) has an *awesome* article for this one.</small>

+Yet another method to generate noise is **Cellular Noise** (also called *Voronoi Noise*, or *Voronoise*), which has the benefit of being incredibly simple:

+- Have an imaginary grid of cells, with a point in every cell.
+- Each point has a pseudo-random value and position in its cell.
+- The random generator uses the cells index/coordinate as seed.
+- To then sample the noise at some location:
+  - Figure out which cell the sample location is in.
+  - Loop over neighbouring cells <small>(3 in 1D, 9 in 2D, 27 in 3D, ...)</small>.
+  - Find the cell whose point is the closest to the sample location.
+  - Use that closest points distance and/or value.

 ---

-With that we have seen enough noise functions... on to noise operations!
+With that we have seen enough noise functions, for now... on to noise operations!

 ## Noise Operations

+Since using a single type of noise might be just a smidge boring, one usually combines multiple layers of noise through various **noise operators**.

-Noise operators are functions that accept **noise modules** (which are noise-functions and -operators), creating new noise modules from them.
+Noise operators are functions that accept **noise modules** (which are noise-functions *and -operators*), creating new noise modules from them.
 This allows for the creation of *much* more complex/detailed noise.

 They are split into these four categories: